 Planning for your retirement is pivotal in taking a hold of your financial future.
 It also means staying up to date with any new considerations for your tax-advantaged plans.
 The IRS recently announced new annual contribution limits for the 2022 tax year.
 Let’s take a look at some key contribution information for the 2022 tax year.

-It’s not too late to contribute for 2020!
-Click here to log in to the Client Portal and click “Contributions” on the left side of the screen.
+Before we start, don’t forget that it’s not too late to contribute for 2021!
+Log into the Client Portal and click “Contributions” on the left side of the screen.

 Increased Contribution Limits

 SEP IRA – SEP IRA holders may contribute 25% of their compensation or $61,000 in 2022, whichever is less, whereas the previous 2021 limit was only $58,000.
 Furthermore, in calculating compensation for the purpose of this limit, up to $305,000 of compensation needs to be considered versus $290,000 in 2021.

 Solo 401(k) – Solo 401(k) participants may contribute up to $61,000 in 2022, up from $58,000 in 2021.
 The $6,500 catch-up contribution for account holders age 50 or older still applies each year.